 Everything You Need to Know about South Indian Food in Georgetown, Penang

-South Indian food differs quite a lot from the northern Indian cuisine in part because less meat and dairy products are used (hence the vegan friendliness).
-Also, the curries are in general lighter and not as thick as a typical northern Indian curry and they have a few special dishes that you rarely find in the northern parts of South Asia (see below).
+South Indian food differs quite a lot from the Northern Indian cuisine in part because less meat and dairy products are used (hence the vegan friendliness).
+Also, the curries are in general lighter and not as thick as a typical Northern Indian curry and they have a few special dishes that you rarely find in the northern parts of South Asia.

 We are huge fans of all types of South Asian food and especially the food that's eaten in the southern parts of the subcontinent.
-Throughout our many years of travel, we have eaten South Indian food in both India and Sri Lanka and we have to admit that the food in Georgetown is on par with the pure veg restaurants in Colombo and Kochi.
+Throughout our many years of travel we have eaten South Indian food in both India and Sri Lanka and we have to admit that the food in Georgetown is on par with the pure veg restaurants in Kochi and Colombo.
 Since the menus can be quite overwhelming and the items can seem alien to anyone who's not familiar to them, we've dedicated this guide to covering some must-try South Indian dishes.

 Dosas are mainly served as a breakfast item but can often be ordered at night as well.
 You will in general not be able to order dosas for lunch.

 *Dhal - The classic lentil curry that's served with pretty much any Indian meal or dish.

 *Sambal - Side dips that differ from region to region.
 In South Indian and Sri Lankan cuisine these are normally coconut based and all vegan.

 This pancake like dish is served similar to a dosa but the batter is slightly different and it is cooked much thicker and not as crispy as a dosa.
 Uttapam is one of our biggest Indian food obsessions that we fell in love with two years ago in Kochi.
 There is just something about this thick bundle of goodness.
 It is never ordered plain and always comes with the toppings cooked into the batter itself.
 Popular toppings include tomatoes, peppers, chili, onions, and cabbage.